TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store.md

 # Costs

 * Want small hysteresis so that you get fast response to DHW demand.
 Top up with hysteresis at 2.5°C is really inefficient.
+Store takes around 2 hours to lose 2.5°C, so there will be many DHW cycles during the day.
+* The MiniStore tall is [specified](https://newarkcylinders.co.uk/wp-content/uploads/2025/11/Heat-Geek-Mini-Store-v1.4-Specification-Installation-Booklet-Nov-2025.pdf) to lose 1.27kWh over 24 hours.
+It takes 1.16Wh to raise 1L of water by 1°C. It stores 110L of water so loses 11.5Wh per litre per 24 hours, or 10°C. The NanoStore loses 10°C in 8 hours, or 30°C in 24 hours.
+* MiniStore is supplied with 50mm insulation, prototype NanoStore has 20mm hand applied.
+Suggests that more/better insulation should help.
+* The MiniStore XS holds 60L so might be a fairer comparison for what the NanoStore could achieve.
+It loses 0.96kWh, or 16Wh per litre, equivalent to 13.5°C over 24 hours.
+Still well over twice as good as the NanoStore.

 {% include candid-image.html src="/assets/images/home-assistant/hot-water-top-up.png" alt="Hot Water Top Up" %}

-* This example is adding 5°C to see if that's more efficient.
-10 minutes of ramp up time for zero heat gain, 5 minutes gaining heat while flow temperature climbs to 70 degrees, then all the built up heat dumped.
-Adds 0.3kWh of heat to the store at a COP of 0.5, then dumps 1kWh of built up heat.
+* Each has 10 minutes of ramp up time for zero heat gain, 5 minutes gaining heat while flow temperature climbs to 70 degrees, then all the built up heat dumped.
+Adds 0.3kWh of heat to the store at a COP of 0.5, then dumps 1kWh.
+In the winter the heat is dumped into the heating circuit, which is useful but inefficient.
+In the summer, the hot water will sit in the external pipes between the heat pump and the NanoStore, with the heat gradually radiating away.
 * Boost shower: 10 minute ramp up (0.28 kWh, COP 0.7), 10 minute combi shower (0.56 kWh, COP 3), 7 minutes reheat (0.4 kWh, COP 1.3).
 Overall 1.25kWh, COP 2.
 Cost 40p at peak rate, 10p using stored off-peak from home battery.
 * Gas combi for same heat would be 2.5kWh gas (assuming 100% efficiency).
 Looking at our old gas bills (30 minute smart metering) confirms that to be about right.
 Cost 15p.